open-policy-agent/opa/v1/test/compilecases/README.md

 Query compilation.
 Those cases still live in `v1/ast/compile_test.go`.

+## What this corpus will not carry

+**A capability set.** OPA's capabilities advertise what an implementation offers; they do not license a corpus to require a narrower one.
+Which subset of the language you support is your prerogative, and you may narrow it however you like — a case that said "compile this with `rule_head_refs` off and reject it" would be asserting OPA's way of describing a feature set rather than the language itself.
+OPA's own capability-gated tests stay in Go for that reason.

+Where a case does depend on something optional, it says so in a field a consumer can filter on — `rego_version`, `strict`, `experimental_keywords`, `schemas` — rather than by naming a capability set or an OPA release.

 The generator lives in `build/generate-compiler-cases`, alongside `build/generate-parser-cases` and `build/generate-extended-cases`, which do the same for the parser and evaluation corpora.